rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 **Parameters:**

 - event: Event A string representing valid event handler, such as "click".
-- function: Function A named function executed by the event handler.
+- function: A named function executed by the event handler.

 **Example:**